Traneptora/grimoire/README.md

 Grimoire is forked from [ephe/grimoire](https://github.com/ephe/grimoire/), which has since been taken down (à la DMCA).

+## Contributing
+Feel free to open pull requests or issues on Github.
+For any errors you may find.
+Alternatively, join my public discord at [https://discord.gg/gbykrG2](https://discord.gg/gbykrG2) and chat with me in `#software-dev-stuff`.

 ## Changelog
 * See the commit history.
 The Grimoire is "done" at this point in that all the spells have been added (as of mid-to-late 2016).